paulcoyle/congo/README.md

 sake of simplicity.

 Template stores are simply pointers to `template.Template` from the core `html/template` package.
-Templates are refered to by the names defined within these stores when returning a `congo.RenderResponse`.
+Templates are referred to by the names defined within these stores when returning a `congo.RenderResponse`.

 The layout concept is also borrowed from other web frameworks.
 Templates are